New York's Most Trusted Innovative Legal Counsel At Your Service

 A trademark may be enforceable provided that the mark continues to serve to distinguish the origin or manufacturer of goods or services.
 However, if public usage, despite the efforts of the trademark owner, causes the mark to become associated with the product but not the manufacturer or origin, then the trademark will become unenforceable.

-The lawyers at the Law Office of Dimitrios Kourouklis, Ph.D can meet with you to discuss your trademark logos and to develop a cost effective strategy for protecting your logo and business.
-Call an attorney at 929-400-7608 or contact us via email to learn more about your rights so that we can obtain the best outcome for you.
+The New York Trademark Attorneys at the Law Office of Dimitrios Kourouklis, Ph.D can meet with you to discuss your trademark logos and to develop a cost effective strategy for protecting your logo and business.
+Call and speak with a New York Trademark Attorney at 929-400-7608 or contact us via email to learn more about your rights so that we can obtain the best outcome for you.

 DISCLAIMER: This site and any information contained herein are solely intended for informational purposes only and should not be construed as legal advice nor does it form an attorney-client relationship.
 Seek competent legal counsel for advice on any legal matter.